mtijas/mqtt-fancontroller/README.md

 # mqtt-fancontroller

-A MQTT-enabled fan controller for controlling native PWM computer fans with Raspberry Pi's hardware PWM.
-Written in Python.
+A MQTT-enabled fan controller for controlling native PWM computer fans with Arduino's hardware PWM.
+Written in Python and C++.

 ## Install